ishan-mishra/FROSTIE/README.rst

 |

-**A Python package for analysis of spectrophotometric data of airless planetary surfaces**
+**A Python package for analysis of reflectance spectroscopy data of airless planetary surfaces**

 FROSTIE, written in python, enables quick and easy modelling of reflectance spectra of planetary surfaces, based on the popular Hapke model.
 A Bayesian inference wrapper provides efficient model-fitting capabilities.
 For installation instructions, tutorials, and detailed documentation, check out FROSTIE's documentation below.